CETL—For Undergraduate Students

 Is study skills support only for people who are doing poorly?

 No. We see students who are on the Dean's List, as well as students who are on academic probation.
 The determining factor isn't simply whether or you're doing well academically; it's whether you feel you could be getting more from your studies or using your time more effectively.

-What is "study skills counseling"?
+What is "study skills support"?

 What topics does "study skills" include?

 Lots!
-Your study skills counselor would be happy to talk to you about everything from comprehensive issues like finding and maintaining motivation, time management, stress management, or determining and making use of your most successful learning styles, or more specific ones like taking better notes, increasing reading comprehension, or handling multiple choice questions more successfully.
+Your study skills consultant would be happy to talk to you about everything from comprehensive issues like finding and maintaining motivation, time management, stress management, or determining and making use of your most successful learning styles, or more specific ones like taking better notes, increasing reading comprehension, or handling multiple choice questions more successfully.
 If you have a concern and wonder whether we might help, just give us a call at 275-9049.